jude-james/PropertyTycoon/README.md

 ## Features

-- Play against Bots or with up to 6 players
+- Play against bots or with up to 6 players
 - AI agent using a neural network
 - Custom artwork and music
 - Fully editable place names and cards